-Hverfjall is an explosion crater near lake Myvatn in North Iceland
+Hverfjall is a giant circular explosion crater near lake Myvatn in North Iceland.

-- The crater is bare, circular and almost symetrical
+- The crater is bare, circular and almost symmetrical

-- It is about 140 meters deep and 1km in diameter which makes it one of the largest of its kind in the world.
+- It is an average of about 200 meters in depth and 1km in diameter which makes it one of the largest of its kind in the world.

 - It is not perfectly round (probably because of a landslide in the south part during the eruption) but it is still stunning!